-Seaside, Florida is a memorable city along Scenic Highway 30A on Florida’s Gulf Coast and this post will cover the best things to do here and nearby, including the best 30A beaches!
+Seaside, Florida is a memorable city along Scenic Highway 30A on Florida’s Gulf Coast.
+This post will cover the best things to do in Seaside and nearby, including the best 30A beaches!

-This charming resort town offers something for everyone in the family.
+This charming resort town in Northwest Florida offers something for everyone in the family.
 For starters, Seaside is filled with beautiful colorful houses that line its streets, creating a picture-perfect postcard setting.

-Seaside is an amazing small town experience and just what you need to get away from reality and relax on your next vacation!
+Seaside, Florida is an amazing small-town experience with plenty of fun things to do.
+This idyllic place is just what you need to get away from reality and relax on your next vacation!

 Table of Contents